DuckyMomo20012/image-n-crypt/README.md

   - Because we implement the RSA algorithm from scratch, so it is unsafe and has slow performance.
 You should upload an image with a smaller size.

+- Deploy on Heroku error: `No web processes running`:

+  - You are missing file `Procfile` or `gunicorn` dependency.

 <!-- License -->